 Street parking is readily available throughout the entirety of the downtown area, offering convenient access to shops, restaurants, and attractions.
 However, it's important to note that street parking in downtown State College operates on a metered system, requiring payment for the duration of your stay.

 For those seeking more structured parking solutions, several parking garages dot the downtown landscape, providing safe and convenient options for those exploring the area.
-You'll find parking garages situated on the 100 block of South Fraser Street, the 100 block of South Pugh Street, and the 200 block of West Beaver Avenue.
-These garages offer a hassle-free parking experience, allowing visitors to park with ease and venture into downtown State College with peace of mind.
+You'll find parking garages situated in several locations in downtown State College and on the PSU campus.

 In addition to parking garages, parking lots are also scattered throughout downtown, providing additional options for those in search of parking convenience.
 You can find parking lots located in the 200 block of Allen Street, the 100 block of McAllister Street, and in the 100 block of West Beaver Avenue.
 These lots offer convenient parking solutions, allowing visitors to park their vehicles securely while they explore all that downtown State College has to offer.